deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

 ### The interview process

-1. Ask him questions about his understanding and adherence to the Scout Oath and Scout Law: The Board should make sure that good standards have  been met in all phases of the Scout's life.
+1. Ask them questions about his understanding and adherence to the Scout Oath and Scout Law: The Board should make sure that good standards have  been met in all phases of the Scout's life.
 A  discussion of the Scout Oath and Scout Law is in keeping with the purpose of the review, to make sure that the candidate recognizes and understands the value of Scouting in his home, unit, school and community.
-    * What is the hardest point of the Scout Law for him to live by - why?
+    * What is the hardest point of the Scout Law for them to live by - why?
-    * What point of the Scout Law is the most important to him - why?
+    * What point of the Scout Law is the most important to them - why?
-    * What does "Scouting Spirit" mean to him - why?
+    * What does "Scouting Spirit" mean to them - why?
-    * What do the various points of the Scout Law mean to him?
+    * What do the various points of the Scout Law mean to them?
     * What values has Scouting taught them that they think others see in them - at home, in his unit, at school and/or in the community?
     * How do they live by the Scout Law and Oath?
     * What do the different points of the Scout Oath mean to them?